 See the appropriate Culture Packet for more details on naming and other cultural points.

 Every character begins with 10 Experience points to spend as they wish.
 You may spend these on skills or other abilities, or you may purchase Perks for the listed value.
 Flaws award experience points, and Traits neither cost or give experience points.
-After character creation, perks cost twice as much and require in game justification.
-Flaws cost twice as many experience points as they awarded to remove, and also require in game justification.
+After character creation, perks and flaws cost Personal Victories and require in game justification.

 If you wish to pick up Perks and Flaws, which is highly recommended, please see the Perks and Flaws page at this step in Character Creation.

-If your character is part of an Organization such as being a Priest, a Paladin, a Knight, or a Magician, select the relevant Organization Membership Perk at this step in Character Creation.
+If your character is part of an Organization such as being a Priest, a Paladin, a Knight, or a Mage, select the relevant Organization Membership Perk at this step in Character Creation.

 Starting equipment depends on your character’s social class:

 Choose 3 of the following items – you may choose the same item more than once.
-If you have the Journeyman perk, you may substitute any of your 3 items with equipment appropriate to your profession instead.
+If you have the Professional perk, you may substitute any one of your 3 items with equipment appropriate to your profession instead.

-Any light weapon, Professional tools: (Engineering, Needlework, or Apothecary), A set of Light armor, Scum Outfit
+Any light weapon, Professional tools: (Engineering, Needlework, or Apothecary), A set of Light armor, Thieves’ Tools, 10 units of Alcohol, Small Gathering Pouch

-Chest and Lock with 4 codes, an empty paper notebook and writing kit, Professional tools: (Any Craft), Traveler’s Wagon, Merchant Outfit
+Chest and Basic Lock, an empty paper notebook and writing kit, Professional tools: (Any Craft), Crafter’s Apron, Merchant’s Attire

-Any Arming Weapon or Shield, A set of Medium Armor, Riding Horse, 10 units of any Alcohol, Noble Outfit
+Any Arming Weapon or Shield, A set of Medium Armor, 10 units of any Alcohol, House Livery, Bedding

-Finally, submit your character to the Staff for final approval using our character creation tool in the My Account section of the website.
+Finally, submit your character to the Staff for final approval using our character creation tool in the My Account section of the website (Being Updated- Coming Soon!).
 Please be ready to include all of the information above, as well as a character background that tells your character’s story up to this point and gives us a sense of their personality.

 A good background should include information especially about conflicts your character has had that developed her into the person they are, and explain Flaws such as Beholden or Enemy.
 It is a great idea to leave plenty of unfinished business – Gothic is a game of character-driven drama and how your story interacts with the personal stories of others, so unfinished business is an excellent way for us to tell stories for your character.